 It’s no wonder that writers like CS Lewis, Oscar Wilde, and Julian Barnes wrote such inspiring works after reading here.

 Oh, also, I nearly forgot!
 Head down to Magdalen Bridge Boathouse and you can actually go punting across the river.
 If that’s not your thing, book this river cruise in Oxford that’ll take you around the greats, like the; Folly Bridge, Christchurch College and Meadows, and more.

 Oxford is a haven of historical treasures and I promised I wouldn’t make this just about the colleges but there are some that you really just have to see.

 Just make sure to add Merton College, which is one of the oldest colleges in Oxford.
 Founded in 1264 AD, you can visit the oldest academic library in Europe here as well as get a taste of different architectural styles over the centuries.

 Again, it really is one of the best things to do in Oxford – to see all that history is just fascinating.

 12.)
 Bridge of Sighs

-There’s a few Bridge of Sighs around the world and (don’t judge me) but I always thought this was just in Cambridge that I used to pass every day whilst living there.
+There are a few Bridge of Sighs around the world (don’t judge me) but I always thought this was just in Cambridge that I used to pass every day whilst living there.
 Anyway, the actual ‘real name’ is Hertford Bridge and is well worth seeing whilst in the area.

-Still, it’s one of the main spots to see and best things to do in Oxford when you’re strolling around the city.
+Still, it’s one of the main spots to see and easily one of the best things to do in Oxford when you’re strolling around the city.